digipres/publications/ipres/ipres-2018/papers/earning-trust-a-case-of-digital-preservation-at-two-private-arch.md

   differences and similarities with the aim to find the areas where the organizations might truly support each other.
 creators:
-- Ras, Marcel
+- Marcel Ras
-- Gillesse, Robert
+- Robert Gillesse
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:923640/download
 grand_parent: iPRES